6th Infantry Regiment (United States): Algeria-French Morocco

-Despite this disaster, the other landings of Operation Torch were still scheduled to be underway in the morning, and the vehicles and men of General Lunsford E. Oliver's Task Force Red (TF Red) began landing at Z Beach to the east of Oran in the Gulf of Arzew with the mission of seizing the Tafaraoui airfield.
+Despite this disaster, the other landings of Operation Torch were still scheduled to be underway in the morning.
+The vehicles and men of General Lunsford E. Oliver's Task Force Red (TF Red) began landing at Z Beach to the east of Oran in the Gulf of Arzew with the mission of seizing the Tafaraoui airfield.
 Attached to this TF was E Company, 2nd Battalion-6th Armored Infantry (2-6 IN) under CPT Donald A. Kersting.
 1LT R. H. Leed's 1st Platoon, E/2-6 IN was the advance guard for the Task Force, and they managed to reach the airfield by 1100.
-Attacking alongside elements of the 1st Battalion-1st Armored Regiment, LT Leeb's Platoon rolled onto the airfield from the east while 2nd and 3rd PLTs (under LTs J. F. Sullivan and Jesse E. Frank respectively) blocked off approaches from Oran and managed to capture an enemy ammunition train.
+Attacking alongside elements of the 1st Battalion-1st Armored Regiment, LT Leeb's Platoon rolled onto the airfield from the east.
+At the same time, 2nd and 3rd PLTs (under LTs J. F. Sullivan and Jesse E. Frank, respectively) blocked off approaches from Oran and managed to capture an enemy ammunition train.
 TF Red's initial objective had been accomplished.

-To the west of Oran, 1st Battalion-6th Armored Infantry (1-6 IN), under the command of LTC William B. Kern, was assigned to TF Green, and they quickly assaulted and captured Y Beach without opposition.
+To the west of Oran, 1st Battalion, 6th Armored Infantry (1-6 IN), under the command of LTC William B. Kern, was assigned to TF Green and quickly assaulted and captured Y Beach without opposition.
 B Company was detached from 1-6 IN and joined 1st Battalion-13th Armored Regiment in their push to secure La Senia airfield, but the flying column was delayed by French anti-tank guns, forcing TF Green to halt for the day.
-A platoon from E Co to the east was brought to help secure the airfield on 9 November.
+A platoon from E Co, to the east, was brought in to help secure the airfield on 9 November.
 On 10 November, TF Red and TF Green converged on Oran.
-In the initial push into Oran, A Company (under CPT Thomas Hoban), as well as the Battalion cannon platoon for 1-6 IN supported TF Green's attack.
+In the initial push into Oran, A Company (under CPT Thomas Hoban), as well as the Battalion cannon platoon for 1-6 IN, supported TF Green's attack.
 Oran was secured by 1215 after French hold-outs and snipers were cleared from the city.
 At this point, many of the Vichy French soldiers joined the Free French and the Allied cause, and the Vichy government was dissolved by the Germans.
-The Vichy soldiers fought halfheartedly against an erstwhile enemy they didn't hate, but the 6th Armored Infantry Regiment's next enemy would not be so easy.
+The Vichy soldiers fought halfheartedly against an erstwhile enemy they didn't hate.
+Still, the 6th Armored Infantry Regiment's next enemy would not be so easy.